 Art-Life is dedicated to art as inquiry.
 "In life learn art, and learn life from art," the poet Hölderlin wrote.
-Our focus is works on paper, and we offer workshops in conjunction with exhibitions.
+Specializing in works on paper, we offer workshops in conjunction with exhibitions.

 Drawings can reveal an artist's inspiration and working process.
-Such works are often hard to find and are valuable assets, while more affordable than painting or sculpture, and are valuable assets.
+Such works are often hard to find and are valuable assets, while more affordable than painting or sculpture.
 A sketch can balance artworks you already own or plan to acquire.
 Please schedule a consultation with us.

 The gallery represents artists in Shanghai, New York & Hong Kong who are established, mid- or late-career, with works in major museums and private collections.

 Part of our mission is to show how artists delve into problems--and how they choose their subject matter--by reading, research, and viewing artworks.
 To further this, we also trade in books and sell books-by-the-foot.
 History and surveys of works in a genre or material carry over to the joy of collecting.
 Making and collecting art both partake of a process of reading the past, to inform present action and reflection.

 Kathryn Lowry brings expertise in fine art, language and research to the gallery, trained at The Cooper Union for Art in New York, Princeton University, and Harvard (Ph.D.).

-Her interest in artists' lives and practice led to a vision of artwork, reading, and research under one gallery roof.
-The experiences of making art, revising, reading and research complement one another, and help to clarify and simply complex issues to make Art-Life.
+Her interest in artists' lives and practice led to a vision of artwork, reading, and research under one roof.